kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 ### Code Thaw

-Starting a week before the stable release, Code Freeze labeling restrictions are lifted.
+Starting a week before the release target date, Code Freeze labeling restrictions are lifted.
 At this point, you need to make sure that three things happen:

 1. major breakage bugs get fixed immediately
 2. any pending release-blocking PRs get approved and merged